seanianmccormack-afk/enterprise-ai-handbook/README.md

 Contributing
 War stories, corrections, better data, sharper frameworks — all welcome.
 Open a pull request or start a discussion.
 The goal is a living document written by practitioners, not vendors.
 License
-CC BY 1.0.
+CC Zero v1.0 Universal.
 Use it, adapt it, distribute it.